-If the region between the current point and the mark contains more than Region-Query-size lines, then any destructive operation on the region prompts the user for confirmation before being executed.
+If the region between the current point and the mark contains more lines than the value of this editor variable, then any destructive operation on the region prompts the user for confirmation before being executed.
 Print Region Editor Command

 Prints the current region, using capi:print-text.
 See the LispWorks CAPI